ciprianciurea/ObservableEntitiesLightTracking/README.md

 In order to use this functionality, the entity being validated should implement the `IWriteDataErrorInfo` interface, defined in `ObservableEntitiesLightTracking.ComponentModel`.
 The entity can be notified this way of any validation errors and process them (e.g. for display purposes).

 ### <a name="func4"></a>4.
 Validation with custom error severity levels
 Custom client validation with customizable severity levels is supported.
 Entities must implement interface `IValidatableObjectWithSeverityLevel` for this to happen.
-It could be possible that sometimes it would be required that only some of the error severity levels would not make the validation fail (while still being necessary for display purposes).
+It could be possible that sometimes it would be required that some of the error severity levels would not make the validation fail (while still being necessary for display purposes).
 This could be achieved by one line of code:<br/>
 `context.Configuration.ValidationSafeSeverityLevels = new Collection<object>() { ValidationSeverityLevel.Warning};`<br/>
 You could have other severity levels like `ValidationSeverityLevel.CriticalError, ValidationSeverityLevel.Error` which would make the validation fail because they are not added to the collection above.